Nitaicandra/CSSALTSPINESIM/README.md

 ![3HKBarebirdbatUnity_2019 1 1f1_Personal_-_ PREVIEW_PACKAGES_IN_U05_07_2022](https://user-images.githubusercontent.com/89361982/177398433-6384ce71-0b23-4752-b64a-47afee53ac7f.gif)

-- This simulation will be connected to a colocated spinal block and will be used to train medical students how to perform spinal injections using ultrasound
+- This simulation will be connected to a colocated spinal block and used to train medical students how to perform spinal injections using ultrasound

 # SMMARTS-SDK